nodejs/board/DIRECTOR_HANDBOOK.md

 Your _duty of loyalty_ means, generally, that you exercise your powers as a Director in the interest of the Foundation and not in your own interests or the interests of another entity or person.
 You may not use your position as a Director for personal advantage or to take an opportunity that is offered to the Foundation and use it personally.
 In some cases, you may have interests that conflict with those of the Foundation.
 You must be aware of the potential for such conflicts and disclose any potential conflict to the Board when this type of situation arises, and must otherwise comply with the provisions of Article X of the By-Laws and of any Conflicts of Interest Policy that is then in place.

-In addition, you should keep all matters and information relating to the Foundation in complete confidence until there has been general public disclosure by the appropriate spokesperson, or unless the information is already a matter of public record or common knowledge.
+In addition, you should keep all matters and information relating to the Foundation in complete confidence until there has been general public disclosure by the appropriate spokesperson or the Board has decided as a whole that any director may disclose it, unless the information is already a matter of public record or common knowledge.
 All Directors are required to use reasonable care to protect and safeguard the Foundation’s confidential information.

 Finally, you should be aware of the basic legal requirements to which the Foundation may be subject (such as anti-trust laws), and familiarize yourself with all related policies that may have previously been adopted by the Board.
 If you believe that an activity undertaken by the Foundation is illegal, you should bring it to the attention of the full Board for investigation and inquiry.